garciacarlos78/Android-Fundamentals-V2/lesson2/README.md

   - State saving to avoid lose information when rotate.
     - When you use up navigation, onCreate receives null savedInstanceState bundle.

+## Homework - CounterHomework (counterHomework)

+Make an app with a counter that preserves its value when device rotated.